Return to Index

 Diagnosis of Multiple Sclerosis (MS)

-- MRI scan—This test uses magnetic and radio waves to check for damage to the myelin sheath of the nerves in the brain and spinal cord.
-A contrast substance may be used to help doctors identify damaged areas.
-MRI may also be used to track changes in the disease.
+- MRI scan—This test uses magnetic waves to check for damage to the myelin sheath of the nerves in the brain and spinal cord.
+It can also be used to look for any decrease in gray matter.
+A contrast substance (gadolinium) may be used to help doctors identify areas of active inflammation.
+MRI scans can track changes in the disease.

 - Evoked responses—This test records the speed of the electrical responses in sensory, visual, or auditory nerves after a repeated sensory stimulus.
 This test can help identify abnormal areas affected by MS. Visual evoked potential tests are most often used in evaluating MS.